 - (i) The determination of categories of financial assets and financial liabilities has been identified as an accounting policy which involves judgments or assessments made by management. - (ii) Management is required to assess the functional currency of each entity of the Company.
 In concluding that the Canadian dollar is the functional currency of the parent and its subsidiary companies, management considered the currency that mainly influences the cost of providing goods and services in each jurisdiction in which the Company operates.
-As no single currency was clearly dominant the Company also considered secondary indicators including the currency in which funds from financing activities are denominated and the currency in which funds are retained. - (iii) As noted in Note 1, management is required to assess impairment of exploration and evaluation assets before reclassification to property, plant and equipment.
+As no single currency was clearly dominant the Company also considered secondary indicators including the currency in which funds from financing activities are denominated and the currency in which funds are retained. - (iii) As noted in Note 1, management was required to assess impairment of exploration and evaluation assets before reclassification to property, plant and equipment in fiscal 2014.
 The triggering events are defined in IFRS 6.
-In making the assessment, management is required to make judgments on the status of the project and the future plans toward finding commercial reserves. - Management has determined that there were no triggering events present on reclassification for the exploration and evaluation assets and as such, no impairment test was performed. - (iv) Management is required to assess impairment in respect of property, plant and equipment.
+In making the assessment, management is required to make judgments on the status of the project and the future plans toward finding commercial reserves. - Management determined that there were no triggering events present on reclassification for the exploration and evaluation assets and as such, no impairment test was performed. - (iv) Management is required to assess impairment in respect of property, plant and equipment.
 The triggering events are defined in IAS 36.
-In making the assessment, management is required to make judgments on the status of the project and the future plans toward finding commercial reserves to which the property plant and equipment relate to. - Management has determined that there were no triggering events present as at October 31, 2014, as defined in IAS 36, for property, plant and equipment and as such, no impairment test was performed. - (v) Although, the Company takes steps to verify title to exploration and evaluation assets in which it has an interest, these procedures do not guarantee the Company's title.
-Such properties may be subject to prior agreements or transfers and title may be affected by undetected defects. - (vi) The determination of the date on which a mine enters the production stage is a significant judgment since capitalization of certain costs ceases upon entering production.
-The mine will continue to be classified in the development stage of mining until it is in the condition and available for use in the manner intended by management, which requires significant judgment in its determination.
+In making the assessment, management is required to make judgments on the status of the project and the future plans toward finding commercial reserves to which the property, plant and equipment relate to.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED OCTOBER 31, 2014 AND 2013
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED OCTOBER 31, 2015 AND 2014